-While we may not find a functioning market in these areas, we do find households and businesses there, which are the reason for engaging in broadband deployment in the first place.
+While we may not find fibre optics networks in these areas, we do find households and businesses there, which are the reason for engaging in broadband deployment in the first place.
 The lack of access to high-capacity broadband experienced by households and businesses sets the broadband strategy in motion, which as we already know seeks to address a state-level problem of people and businesses moving away (Amt der Burgenländischen Landesregierung, 2021, p.
 13).
 At the same time, households and businesses, as we saw earlier, are where fibre optics networks are supposed to move in the long run (Amt der Burgenländischen Landesregierung, 2021, p.
 66).
 In this way, they are akin to a finish line: just like a marathon is done when its runners have made it to the finish line, the broadband strategy's work is done when fibre optics networks have reached 60% of households and 100% of businesses by 2030 (Amt der Burgenländischen Landesregierung, 2021, p.
 66).
 To stick with the metaphor of a finish line, these households and businesses are expected to be mostly passive - they are not expected to run themselves, rather to wait patiently for the runners to arrive.

 Importantly, the broadband strategy focuses solely on the deployment of fibre optics networks.
 Its aims are achieved when a sufficient number of households and businesses have access to a fibre optics network; it is not concerned with how many households and businesses actively use such a network.
-For this reason, the broadband strategy of Burgenland as well as others of its kind (for instance at

-European level) end at a specific point, namely at 'premises passed', i.e. when premises have access to a network.
-For investors and telecommunications providers, on the other hand, the relevant category is that of 'premises connected', i.e. premises actively subscribing to a network (Conference 1, 2022; Conference 2, 2022).
+For this reason, the broadband strategy of Burgenland as well as others of its kind (for instance at European level) end at a specific point, namely at 'premises passed', i.e. when premises have access to a network.
+For investors and telecommunications providers, on the other hand, the relevant target is that of 'premises connected', i.e. premises actively subscribing to a network (Conference 1, 2022; Conference 2, 2022).
+These distinctions make an important difference, especially when the network is not yet in place, as premises connected require a different set of activities on top of those activities required for premises passed.

-4.1.5.Conclusion
+4.1.5.
+Conclusion